"I thought the course and the teacher were excellent. I learnt a lot that will help me in my work going forward."

 By the end of the workshop, participants will:

-- Understand the benefits which narrative inquiry and stories offer for understanding people’s lived experience and meanings.
+Understand the benefits which narratives and stories offer for understanding people’s lived experience and meanings

-- Have an awareness of the different types of narrative analysis that can be employed in practice.
+Have an awareness of the different types of narrative inquiry that can be employed in research practice

-- Understand the additional benefits offered through the use of self-narratives (i.e. auto-ethnography).
+Understand the additional benefits offered through the use of self-narratives

-- Be aware of the practical and ethical issues which must be considered when conducting narrative inquiry.
+- Be aware of the practical and ethical issues which must be considered when using narratives and storytelling as method.